 He used a self-invented classification system, and this classified the pictures into stars in the foreground, background, or whether the focus was on specific galaxies or the milky way.
 These negatives were then enlarged to 260 x 186 cm.
 The title awarded to each picture corresponds to the astronomical coordinates of the star that would be found very relevant and interesting by professional astronomers.

 The works show either the stars in the foreground or either the background.
 And if not, you will find images of interstellar objects of the Milky Way.
 What the camera captured is nothing more than the light of those stars.
 Some, however, may just observe the pictures as white dots on a black background.

 Stars shows that art has no boundaries.
 You can combine modern science and mix it well with art to produce some marvelous work.
 But for that, you must know how to make the right mix.
-Stars is an outstanding set of photographs that have a scientific feel to them.
+Stars is an outstanding set of photographs with a scientific feel.
 If one doesn’t know they are photographs, they may regard it as a painting.
-Ruff combined the scientific objectivity with the subjective aesthetic approach.
+Ruff combined scientific objectivity with the subjective aesthetic approach.

 The works portray light and time, two very essential elements for photography.
 Ruff shows us how artistic appropriation can be quite useful sometimes.
 He reused existing images but didn’t leave it at that.
-It needs a keen eye to select the very best pictures and to crop and edit them in such a way that makes it not romantic at all but contemplative.
+It needs a keen eye to select the very best pictures and crop and edit them so that it is not romantic at all but contemplative.